wazuh/wazuh-documentation/source/proof-of-concept-guide/poc-detect-trojan.rst

 Configuration
 -------------
+Configure your environment as follows to test the POC.

-No additional configuration is required.
-Trojans detection is configured out-of-the-box.
+No additional configuration is required since trojan detection is configured out-of-the-box.
 Check your configuration in the ``/var/ossec/etc/ossec.conf`` file at the RHEL 7 monitored endpoint.

     .. code-block:: none